indraneelpatil/GraphPlanning/README.md

     - [ ] Initialise all costs to default values
     - [ ] Convert OG Map obstacles to Cost Map obstacles
     - [ ] Visualise Cost Map using marker array
+    - [ ] what should be default cost value of cost map cells

 Edit the document or wiki page and use the - [ ] and - [x] syntax to update your task list.